Top 14 Best Note-Taking Apps for iPad /Mac /Windows /Android in 2024TIPS

 9. Standard Notes

-Standard Notes is a free, minimalistic, open-source, and fully encrypted note-taking application.
+Standard Notes is a no-cost, minimalist, open-source, and fully encrypted note-taking application.

 Joplin is an ambitious app that attempts to replicate an open source, decentralized version of Evernote.
 That gives users a Markdown formatted note-taking interface organized by notebooks and using your cloud storage services as the sync backbone.